ghas-lab-templates/exercises/labs.md

 ![alt text](images/new-conf.png)

 4. To help identify your custom security configuration and clarify its purpose on the "Code security configurations" page, name your configuration and create a description.
-TO DO - Come up with name.